 If we and/or Resolve Legal are unable to resolve matters to your satisfaction you can involve the Legal Ombudsman at the conclusion of our complaints process.

-Normally, you will need to bring your concern to the Legal Ombudsman within six months of receiving a final response from us and six years from the act or omission giving rise to the statement of dissatisfaction or three years from when you should have reasonably known there are grounds for raising your concerns.
+Normally, you will need to bring your concern to the Legal Ombudsman within six months of receiving a final response from us and one year from the act or omission giving rise to the statement of dissatisfaction or one year from when you should have reasonably known there are grounds for raising your concerns.

 You can contact the Legal Ombudsman by telephoning 0300 555 0333 or by writing to PO Box 6806.
 Wolverhampton, WV1 9WJ.
 Their website address is www.legalombudsman.org.uk